 After you feel confident in your knowledge of the material, go to a State Highway Patrol exam station.
-You'll need to bring two acceptable forms of identification, and have your picture taken for testing purposes.
+You'll need to bring 2 forms of acceptable identification identification, and have your picture taken for testing purposes.
 No appointment is necessary, and the testing is free.

 You'll be asked some questions to determine if you have any physical or mental issues that might affect your ability to drive safely.
 If you do, you will be instructed as to what additional steps you'll have to take to obtain your permit.
 The BMV addresses these issues on a special page.

 While at the exam location, you'll need to pass both a vision and written knowledge test before you'll be granted your driver permit package.

 If you're successful, visit a deputy registrar's office, where you'll obtain your temporary permit packet for $22.
 Be sure to bring the same documentation you showed at the exam office.